kframework/X86-64-semantics/x86-semantics/docs/reports/planeer.md

   - Test pdepl/q pextl/q
   - uifs including tag `UIF1`
   - Test the instruction with uifs in some of their regstate.
 Those are not tested in Strata.
 Check if the uifs are triggered at the right place.
-- Check / Test the instructions mentione in sepcgen_setup for must_write != maybe_write
 - Test all the conditional undefs
 - Implement "schedule insutcructions"
+- There are many 'system instructions' that can be supported. like SHLD

 ## Important Points
 - Uses the tc same as the final strata tc